 The tasks are carried out are under the:

-The County Council has legal grounds to process special category data where it is in the necessary for reasons in the substantial public interest and to meet our public task set out in the paragraph above.
+The County Council has legal grounds to process (including share) special category data and criminal convictions data where it is in the exercise of a statutory function and it is in the necessary for reasons in the substantial public interest.
+The statutory functions are the same as the tasks in the public interest set out above.

 The County Council receives information from: